imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

 There's a huge race right now with multiple industry labs and startups pushing multi-task BC methods to their limits.
-The next few years will be exciting, to say the least!
+The next few years will be exciting!
 Who knows, maybe RL will make a comeback just like it did with ChatGPT.
 It's an exciting time to be in robotics!

 Thank you for making it this far.
 I hope that you learned something!